3D Beamforming Through Joint Phase-Time Arrays: Conclusion

 \section{Conclusion}

-In this paper, we have investigated 3D frequency-dependent beam design to serve multiple users in a single shot to reduce the scheduling latency.
-We have provided analytical derivations to maximize the beamforming gain.
-Subsequently, we enhanced our analytical results using two iterative algorithms: greedy and gradient descent.
-Through simulations of 3D beamforming gain, we have analyzed the performance of our proposed algorithms compared to the state-of-the-art, which was originally proposed for 2D and extended to 3D by us.
+In this paper, we have investigated the 3D frequency-dependent beam design with joint phase-time arrays, aiming to serve multiple users in a single shot and thereby reduce beam search and scheduling latency.
+We have presented analytical derivations to maximize the beamforming gain and then bolstered our findings with two iterative algorithms: greedy and gradient descent.

+By simulating the 3D beamforming gain, we have compared the performance of our proposed algorithms with the state-of-the-art, originally designed for 2D and extended to 3D by us.
 Our findings indicate that our proposed gradient descent algorithm surpasses the state-of-the-art, delivering more reliable results across various scenarios.
 Furthermore, our joint analytical derivation matches the performance of the gradient descent algorithm when the bandwidth allocation is relatively uniform.
-The simulation results clearly show that the separated design, which is usually adopted for the UPA 3D beam design, does not work well for the JPTA use case.
+Lastly, the simulation results clearly show that the separated optimization, usually adopted for the UPA 3D beam design, does not work well for the JPTA use case, since it leads to lower gain and more sidelobes.

+Besides the beam design, a big challenge for the actual implementation of 3D JPTA is the aperture size and cost of delay elements.
+The number of delay elements increases linearly with the number of antennas in both azimuth and elevation directions in the considered structure.
+A future direction is to assign fewer delay elements in the elevation direction by connecting multiple antennas to a single delay element.
+Because the users are more distributed in the azimuth direction in the outdoor cellular network, this simplified design can still achieve most of the benefits of 3D beamforming.